Affiliations of the Haywood County Arts Council

 NC Smokies Online Activities Guide: http://chocklettvirtualprinting.com/Flipbooks/HaywoodCo2015/

 Folkmoot USA, The State International Festival of North Carolina, is a celebration of the world’s many cultures through music and dance.
-Held each summer across the beautiful mountains of Western North Carolina, Folkmoot features performances, a parade and workshops by up to 300 performers from about nine world cultures.
+Held each summer across the beautiful mountains of Western North Carolina, Folkmoot features performances, a parade, and workshops by hundreds of performers from a variety of world cultures.

-Performers demonstrate cultural heritage through colorful, authentic and original reproduction costumes, lively dance and traditional music.
+Expect colorful, authentic, and original reproduction costumes, lively dance, and traditional music.
 During its 30-year history, over 200 folk groups from more than 100 countries have shared their heritage and culture at the Folkmoot Festival.

 The Haywood Arts Regional Theatre, founded in 1985, is a volunteer-based community theatre showcasing the talents of the people of the region.
 HART has grown into one of the most active theatres in the Southeast, producing a year-round schedule of plays and musicals from its home, The Performing Arts Center at the Shelton House.